dedupeio/affinegap/README.md

 ## Team

-* Forest Gregg, DataMade
+* Forest Gregg, Dedupeio

 ## Errors and Bugs

 If something is not behaving intuitively, it is a bug and should be reported.
-Report it here by creating an issue: https://github.com/datamade/affinegap/issues
+Report it here by creating an issue: https://github.com/dedupeio/affinegap/issues

 Help us fix the problem as quickly as possible by following [Mozilla's guidelines for reporting bugs.](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines#General_Outline_of_a_Bug_Report)